 Your Golden Retriever will be fine at home for shorter periods.
 Most people work for a living, and leaving their dogs home is a typical course during the week.
 We did this with most of our dogs as well.

-Provided they can have a break in the day to relieve themselves, and they are given water and toys to play with, they adjust very well, especially if you have gradually taught them to be alone beforehand.
+Provided they can have a break in the day to relieve themselves and are given water and toys to play with, they adjust very well, primarily if you have gradually taught them to be alone beforehand.